Mr. Eisenberg's History Page

 This site has many valuable resources.
 Most notably: The new Journal For Multimedia History, online Library of Congress, and online versions of most of the important history journals.
 The Albany site has also become the home for the New York State History Net site!

 The Commissar Vanishes In their own words: "Presented by Newseum, 'the interactive museum of news,' this...worthwhile online exhibit offers some select examples from David King's excellent 1997 book of the same name.
 Both the book and the site explore the work of photo censors and retouch artists in Stalinist Russia.
 The Stalinist purges cut a wide swath through the ranks of the party, which in turn led to the active rewriting of Soviet history and the alteration of photos to remove the countenance of those no longer in favor (or alive).
 While Trotsky was certainly the most famous example, numerous other members of the old guard were airbrushed out of photos throughout the Stalin years.
 At the site, users can see a collection of photos, both before and after, accompanied by commentary.
-Additional offerings may be accessed via
+Additional offerings may be accessed via the main Newseum site, including exhibits on the press and the Holocaust, Pulitzer Prize winning cartoonist Joel Pett, and an exhibit on the Pulitzer Prize winning photos from 1941 to the present day."

-The Space Shuttle Challenger Accident This site provides a detailed study of the 1986 disaster.
+This site provides a detailed study of the 1986 disaster.
 Included are charts, pictures and diagrams, each with full explanations.
 This site was researched and authored by a student at James Logan High School in Union City, California by the name of Davinder S. Mahal.
-It takes a long time to load, but it is well worth it!

 Download maps of U.S. expansion here.